The school follows the National Curriculum for England and delivers externally assessed (I)GCSE and A-level programmes.

 - Foundation - Early Years: children aged 3-5, in Foundation Stage 1 & 2.

 - Key Stage 1: students aged 5-7, in Years 1 and 2.

 - Key Stage 2: students aged 7+ to 11, in Years 3, 4, 5 and 6.

 - Key Stage 3: students aged 11+ to 14, in Years 7, 8 and 9.

 - Key Stage 4: students aged 14+ to 16, in Years 10 and 11, who sit (I)GCSE exams in Y11.

 - Key Stage 5: students aged 16+, in Years 12 and 13, in a full A-level programme.

 Class and Programme Overview

-Typically, Foundation Stage and Key Stages 1&2 perform annual productions and a full musical program feeds into concerts staged during the school year.
-In the senior school, students have the option to audition and enroll in performances.
+Typically, Foundation Stage and Key Stage 1 and 2 perform annual productions and a full musical program feeds into concerts staged during the school year.
+In the Senior School, students have the option to audition and participate in performances.

 Across all school phases, DBGS provides specialist teaching and resources including Physical Education, Music, Design Technology, Computing, French, Science, Arabic, Art, Economics, as well as Business Studies and the range of A-levels and (I)GCSE specialist subjects.
 Physical resources are excellent in all classrooms and specialist areas.